 INFANTS: The naptime routine for infants is on the individual schedule of the child.
 Cribs with a firm fitting mattress are used for children under 12 months and pillows, blankets, swaddles and any other soft bedding are not given to infants.
-Infants are always placed on their backs for sleeping in accordance with best practice to help prevent Sudden Unexpected Infant Death Syndrome (SUIDS).
+Infants are always placed on their backs for sleeping in accordance with State and Federal policy and regulation to help prevent Sudden Unexpected Infant Death Syndrome (SUIDS).

 TODDLERS AND PRESCHOOLERS: Daily schedules include rest time that varies in length according to the needs of the child.
 Each child has his or her own cot or mat and designated space in the classroom.
 Teachers may rub children's backs to help them fall asleep.
 Children who do not sleep will be provided with quiet activities.
-A small pillow (for a toddler) and blanket from home helps a child relax.
+A small pillow (for a toddler or preschooler) and blanket from home helps a child relax.
 Please label each object with your child's name.
 Parents are responsible for seeing that these articles are washed on a regular basis.
 If you need assistance obtaining rest time materials contact your Family Advocate, who will assist by making a referral.
-Strict and consistent physical distancing will be practiced at all times during rest time.